harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 I applied for more senior positions.
 I studied system design intensively.
 I worked on side projects that demonstrated the advanced concepts I'd learnt.
 And eventually, I landed my first Senior Software Engineer position at a financial startup.

-Today, I architect and maintain 13 microservices implementing Domain-Driven Design principles.
+Today, I'm the sole senior engineer controlling the entire backend infrastructure for a financial platform.
+I architect and maintain 13 microservices implementing Domain-Driven Design principles.
 I work with event-driven architectures using Pub/Sub.
 I design complex domain models for financial products.
 I've achieved 99.9% uptime for critical financial operations.
 I've led platform modernisation initiatives and mentored other engineers.
+The responsibility is mine, and I handle it with the confidence I once thought I'd never have.

 I became the engineer I always believed I could be.